 I work on live events too and was the live Announcer for the Opening and Closing Ceremonies of the Asian Games in Doha, Qatar; the London 2012 Olympics & Paralympics and more recently the First European Games in Baku, Azerbaijan.

-I've been in radio for over 30 years , starting on short wave around the world - broadcasting from my garage with egg boxes on the walls to dull the sound.
+I've been part of radio for over 30 years , starting on short wave around the world - broadcasting from my garage with egg boxes on the walls to dull the sound.
 From there, I was so happy to join WABC, from Co Donegal in Ireland.

-Returning to England I found an oldies station which I loved - and I was lucky to join the team started my true radio career there before moving to Signal Radio in Stoke on Trent and then to 13 years at BBC Radio Shropshire .
+Returning to England I found an oldies station that I loved - and I was lucky to join the team which started my true radio career there before moving to Signal Radio in Stoke on Trent and then to 13 years at BBC Radio Shropshire .

 My first love is radio.
 From 2002, I've hosted all manner of programmes for the BBC, and continue today.

 I love the intimacy of radio and of music radio, the way it used to be - with real songs from artists and composers.
 I have interviewed many great names for the world of music but my two favourites have to be Andy Williams and the great Tony Bennett.